jhannemann/bowling/instructions/BowlingGame.md

 ```

 After saving the script,
-the Ball inspector will show the speed set to 10.
+the Ball inspector will show the speed as zero.
+In the editor, set the speed to 10 m/s.
 Playing the scene,
 the ball will now shoot down the lane,
 decelerating quickly.